If you’re on the search for business financing, you have more options than ever before.

 Consider peer-to-peer lenders, such as Lending Club.
-Best for companies that have been in business for at least one year and generate at least $50,000 in annual revenue, their lending criteria tends to be less stringent than a traditional lender’s and offers flexible repayment terms.
+This option is best for companies that have been in business for at least one year and generates at least $50,000 in annual revenue.
+Their lending criteria tends to be less stringent than a traditional lender’s criteria.
+Also, it offers flexible repayment terms.
 The interest rate can vary heavily, usually in the range of 9.8% to 35.7%.
 Those applicants with strong personal credit fair the best.

 If you’re an online business, Paypal and Square have unique lending options that require no credit check.
-Paypal Working Capital provides funding based on sales volume – up to a maximum loan amount of 15% of sales or $85,000 annually.
-A portion of sales are then used to pay your loan balance.
+Paypal Working Capital provides funding based on sales volume.
+It is up to a maximum loan amount of 15% of sales or $85,000 annually.
+A portion of sales is then used to pay your loan balance.
 Square Capital works similarly.

 If you need help selecting the right option for your business please, contact us today.